222582731/E-Portfolio/README.md

 1. Situation:
   * During the Work Readiness training, we were required to participate in a mock interview to practice professional communication.

+2. Task:
+   * My task was to prepare responses to common interview questions and demonstrate confidence and clarity.